Vijaya Shanthi: Hindi cinema (1989–1997)

-National Award and Woman-oriented roles (1990–2006)
+National Award and woman-oriented roles (1990–2006)

 In a carefully nurtured career, Vijayashanthi reached the status of a "HERO" at box office parlance.
 In the blockbuster movie Karthavyam (1990), her performance as a tough cop under the direction of Mohan Gandhi won her the National Film Award from the Government of India and an Andhra Pradesh State award for best actress.
 Actor Ravi Teja was introduced in the film as a side artist.
-The film was made with a budget of about 90 lakhs and grossed over 7 crores in southern territories alone.
+The film was made with a budget of about 90 lakh rupees and grossed over 7 crores in southern territories alone.
 The film was screened at the 14th International Film Festival of India in the mainstream section.
 She was the third woman from Telugu cinema to win the award after Sharada and Archana.

 The success of this movie saw her moving away from glamorous roles and limiting herself to woman-oriented roles.
 "There were people who questioned how can a Heroine attain the image of Hero & charge highest remuneration.
 But, I had overcome all the hurdles and answered critics with successful films," she answered.

 Vijaya Shanthi didn't rely on stunt doubles for performing risky stunts in many films.
 There were times when she jumped from a height of 30 feet and she hardly cared about the injuries.

 In 1990, Karthavyam was dubbed into Tamil as Vyjayanthi IPS and its success brought her fame in Tamil cinema.
 (It was also remade in Hindi as Tejaswini, with herself playing the lead role.
 This, too, did very well at the Hindi box office.)
 The film inspired the then 10-year old C. Indhumathi to take up the civil services exam; she cleared the UPSC exam and bagged 151st rank and placed in Madurai.
 Vyjayanthi IPS ran for 50 days in Vetri theater in Chennai.
 This record was broken by a dubbed version of Baahubali in August 2015.

 A. M. Ratnam, Vijaya Shanthi's personal make-up man, turned out to be a money-making producer.
 As an executive producer for Vijaya Shanthi, he made the award-winning Karthavyam on the banner of Sri Surya Movies.
 On the same banner, she produced and acted in Aashayam released in 1993, which had a decent run.
-In Police Lockup she played a dual role, directed by Kodi Ramakrishna, for which she won another Filmfare Award for Best Actress.
+In Police Lockup she played a dual role, directed by Kodi Ramakrishna, for which she won another Filmfare Award for Best Actress – Telugu.
 Later she continued her career in action roles.
 In Osey Ramulamma (1997), she played a downtrodden woman who rose against her oppressors.
-Directed by Dasari Narayana Rao, this was the biggest blockbuster of the year, giving Vijaya Shanthi her fourth Nandi Award and sixth Filmfare Award for Best Actress.
+Directed by Dasari Narayana Rao, this was the biggest blockbuster of the year, giving Vijaya Shanthi her fourth Nandi Award and sixth Filmfare Award for Best Actress – Telugu.
 This film gave her another name, called as "Ramulamma/Ramulakka" by the people.
 The music of this film, composed by Vandemataram Srinivas, also won the Nandi Award.